-If you need help citing sources your best resource is the Wolak Learning Center This link opens in a new window (Campus Students) or the Online Writing Center This link opens in a new window (Online Students).
+If you need help citing sources your best resource is the Wolak Learning Center This link opens in a new window (Campus Students) or the Academic Support Center This link opens in a new window (Online Students).
 However, the library has a number of resources that can help and librarians can lead you to web resources that may also be useful.
 The following are some recommended resources to help you cite sources.
 Resources with a star are highly recommended.

 As defined by Merriam-Webster's Dictionary, to plagiarize is:

 "to steal and pass off (the ideas or words of another) as one's own : use (another's production) without crediting the source : to commit literary theft : present as new and original an idea or product derived from an existing source."

 Source: https://www.merriam-webster.com/dictionary/plagiarize This link opens in a new window